Child-Focused Recruitment – Wendy's Wonderful Kids

 - Customize the recruiter's plan for each child as defined by the child's needs

-- Review the plan quarterly and update as needed
+- Review and update the plan at least quarterly

 - Child Components